 Every job begins with a quality JHA (Job Hazard Analysis).
-This form is used to document hazards, barriers and the control plan for critical task associated with job assignments.
+This form is used to document hazards, barriers, and includes the control plan for critical tasks associated with job assignments.
 If employees can recognize hazards, they can act to protect themselves and others.